laut-german/vente_app_back/README.md

 ⚠️ **This project is currently a Work In Progress (WIP).
 Features may be incomplete and changes may occur frequently.** ⚠️

+### Environment Variables

+For security reasons, the `.env` file is not included in the repository.
+If you need the `.env` file to run the application, please contact me via email at [laut.german@gmail.com](mailto:laut.german@gmail.com).

 ## Description
 Backend for an event management and attendance application.
 This application is a Work In Progress (WIP).